-- (6) Anyone denied the issuance of an Entertainment Permit may appeal such denial within thirty (30) days to the Board of Trustees of the Village. - (7) The Building Inspector shall keep a record of all Entertainment Permits issued and the term of each such permit. - D. Operation. - (1) Except as otherwise expressly provided in any applicable entertainment permit, all entertainment or catered affairs will cease by no later than 11:00 p.m. or in the case of any Friday, Saturday or a Sunday that immediately precedes a federal holiday that falls between the Friday occurring immediately preceding Memorial Day and October 1st, 12:30a.m. and a responsible person shall be present at the applicable business or property hosting any entertainment or catered affair during all hours during which such entertainment is offered or such catered affair is occurring. - (2) Each business, entity or property that is the recipient of any Entertainment Permit shall use all reasonable efforts to prevent or minimize disorderly conduct from arising within the relevant business or property and in the surrounding neighborhood as a result of the hosting of enter-tainment and/or catered events. - E. Duration of Permit.
+- (1) Except as otherwise expressly provided in any applicable entertainment permit, all entertainment or catered affairs will cease by no later than 11:00 p.m. or in the case of any Friday, Saturday or a Sunday that immediately precedes a federal holiday that falls between the Friday occurring immediately preceding Memorial Day and October 1st, 1:00]a.m. and a responsible person shall be present at the applicable business or property hosting any entertainment or catered affair during all hours during which such entertainment is offered or such catered affair is occurring. - (2) Each business, entity or property that is the recipient of any Entertainment Permit shall use all reasonable efforts to prevent or minimize disorderly conduct from arising within the relevant business or property and in the surrounding neighborhood as a result of the hosting of entertainment and/or catered events. - E. Duration of Permit.
 An Entertainment Permit issued pursuant to this Chapter shall be valid for two (2) years from the year it is issued subject to any conditions or restrictions included in connection with the issuance of such permit. - F. Suspension and Termination of Permit. - G. An Entertainment Permit may be suspended, modified or revoked by the Village Board of Trustees for any of the following reasons: - a.
 Entertainment and/or catered events have been conducted in a manner contrary to any conditions set forth in the applicable entertainment permit. - b.
-Entertainment and/or catered events have been conducted in a manner substantially different from that described in the summary of operations and other information included in the appliable application for the applicable entertainment permit. - c.
+Entertainment and/or catered events have been conducted in a manner substantially different from that described in the summary of operations and other information included in the application for the applicable entertainment permit. - c.
 The activities being conducted by the relevant business, entity or property in connection with providing entertainment or hosting catered affairs have violated or are violating applicable federal, state or local laws, rules or regulations. - d.
 Any controlling person has been convicted of a felony or misdemeanor occurring upon, or relating to the property upon which such entertainment or catered affairs are located which offense is classified as an offense involving sexual crimes against children, sexual abuse, rape, distribution of obscene material or material harmful to minors, prostitution, pandering, drug offenses, violence or unlawful possession of a weapon.